kkinnear/zprint/doc/reference.md

 optimization.
 The optimization is greater the more deeply nested the code or structure which is being formatting.

+One 6300 line file in zprint itself formats in about 5.5s on a very old MacBook Air, and with `:style :prefer-hang`, formats in about 4.5s.
+It doesn't contain any particularly challenging functions, but there is still an improvement.
+There are about 78 more lines in the `:style :prefer-hang` output.
+Nothing looks terrible, but there are a couple of places where the different "look" isn't as pleasing.
+There are probably more places where the differnt "look" is actually slightly better.

 If you have some code or structures that take too long to format, try `:style :prefer-hang`.
 If that doesn't work, you can always try `:style :indent-only`, which will certainly take a much shorter